washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 There are some packages will generate `proto` definition from your `struct` type.
 Personaly I didn't try them out.
-The benifit of this approch is appealing, especially you use a ORM like `gorm`.
+The benifit of this approch is appealing, especially you use an ORM like `gorm`.
 The `struct` will generate all the things you need, and it become your only source of truth.

 I think this approach is poorly